RishabSA/ML-models-from-scratch/Neural Networks/Neural Network Math.md

 ![Basic neural network framework](network.png)
 ![Common activation functions](activations.png)

-## Forward Propagation
+# Forward Propagation

 To begin with, let’s create a simple 3 layer Neural Network.
-The first 2 players will use the ReLU activation function, and because this is a classification task, we will use the sigmoid activation function in the output layer.
+The first 2 layers will use the ReLU activation function, and because this is a classification task, we will use the sigmoid activation function in the output layer.

 $$
 Z1 = W1 \cdot X + b1